iamhasanimam/DevOps-Fundamentals/AWS/Databases/readme.md

 Use cases
 Some examples of practical use cases for ElastiCache are session data management, database query enhancement, and gaming leaderboards.

+#### Amazon DocumentDB

+A MongoDB-compatible document database service designed for mission-critical workloads with automatic scaling

+#### Amazon Backup

+A centralized service for automating and managing data backups across AWS services and on-premises resources

+#### Amazon Neptune

+A graph database service optimized for storing and querying highly connected data relationships